Major Harris (American football)

-Major Harris (born February 15, 1968) is a former college football quarterback for West Virginia University during the 1980s.
-Harris was a 1989 All-American and finished fifth and third in the Heisman Trophy voting in 1988 and 1989, respectively.
-He was also the ECAC Player of the Year in 1988 and 1989.
+Major C. Harris (born February 6, 1968) is an American former college football player who was a quarterback for the West Virginia Mountaineers during the 1980s.
+Harris was a first-team All-American in 1989 and finished fifth and third in the Heisman Trophy voting in 1988 and 1989, respectively.
+He was also the Eastern College Athletic Conference (ECAC) Player of the Year in 1988 and 1989.
 Harris was inducted into the College Football Hall of Fame in 2009.

+Harris played professionally in the Canadian Football League (CFL) and Arena Football League (AFL).
 He is now an assistant wide receivers coach for North Hills High School in Pittsburgh.

 Early life

-Harris played football at Brashear High School in Pittsburgh, Pennsylvania (he would later be called the Brashear Bullet by West Virginia announcer Jack Fleming).
+Major C. Harris was born on February 6, 1968, in Pittsburgh, Pennsylvania.
+He played football at Brashear High School in Pittsburgh, Pennsylvania (he would later be called the Brashear Bullet by West Virginia announcer Jack Fleming).

 As a senior, Harris threw a game-winning, 79-yard touchdown pass on the last play of the game against Indiana High School.
 Harris was named Pittsburgh's high school football player of the year after his junior and senior seasons by the Pittsburgh Post-Gazette, and was a Sporting News Top 100 prospect following his final season.